Above is Albert Victor Adamson (acting under the name Denver Dixon) in a bit role in a 1942 Range Busters oater for Monogram.

 Adamson/Dixon and Kesterson may have split and there are reports that Adamson tried to halt Kesterson's continued use of the Art Mix moniker.
 Apparently, he was unsuccessful or didn't press the issue.
 To add more confusion, there is scuttlebutt that Adamson/Dixon hired another fellow to play Art Mix - this was a circus/rodeo cowboy named "Bob Roberts".
 There's some speculation about "Bob Roberts" on the next webpage.

 Then came a few more westerns from Dwain A. Esper's Hollywood Producers and Distributors company.
-The November 1, 1928 issue of the Film Daily tradepaper mentions that Esper was in New York making states rights distribution deals for six Art Mix features (and other films).
+The November 1, 1928 issue of the Film Daily tradepaper has Esper in New York making states rights distribution deals for six Art Mix features (and other films).
 The February 16, 1930 Film Daily has a review of SAGEBRUSH POLITICS noting that it was a "part talker" and Esper's Hollywood Producers was the production company.
 On the next webpage, there's a pressbook cover for Esper's THE BANDIT CHASER.